Hybridhash/ReactNative-ExpenseApp-FrontEnd/REPORT.md

 - Token is used for future requests from the client to the server and “Login” Context/provider is provided to have logged in state while using the app till the user opts to log out.
 - User Registration using FastAPI backend.
 Validation rules are provided to ensure clean data is submitted to the database.
 - React Navigation (Using Stack and tab navigation)
-- Transaction records are fetched from backend and rendered using Lists (Scroll View and Flat list).
-There - is a unique component created to render the data and provide list of transactions to display.
+- Transaction records are fetched from backend and rendered using Lists (Scroll View and Flat list). - - There are unique component (Named Transaction) created to render the data and provide list of transactions to display.
-- Accumulated expenses/income are shown in a container along with last week's expenses transactions are presented in “Line Chart” using "react-native-chart-kit"
-- Custom “Alert Message” component is created capable of handling various front/back end messages related to backend error, custom messages or validation errors.
+- There is option to delete the transaction by swiping the record list to left, which popup with button to delete the transaction. related to backend error, custom messages or validation errors.
 - Filtering the transaction record based on the search term provided by users.
+- Accumulated expenses/income are shown in a container along with last week's expenses transactions are presented in “Line Chart” using "react-native-chart-kit".
+- Custom “Alert Message” component is created capable of handling various front/back end messages.

 **Future Aspirations**